Welcome

 Want to see the details close-up?
 Then just "right-click" on the image

-or schematic or whatever.
-Chances are, you'll now be able to see much
+or schematic or whatever with your mouse.
+Chances are, you'll now be able to see that stuff in much

 - Several transceivers (For some reason, these have been mostly other people's designs!
 Must address that soon...)